On the effective and automatic enumeration of polynomial permutation classes: Genome Rearrangement

 \section{Genome Rearrangement}

+While the enumeration of permutation classes is an interesting problem in its own right, polynomial classes have found application to other fields.
+In this section we apply our algorithm to a problem from genetics, which presents an opportunity to demonstrate the utility of our algorithm by enabling computations which were previously infeasible.
+Polynomial permutation classes have applications to the field of evolutionary biology, as surveyed by Fertin, Labarre, Rusu, Tannier, and Vialette~\cite{fertin:combinatorics-o:}, who provide tables of data relating to the problem of evolutionary distance.
+The data presented in this section, computed using this algorithm, represents a significant extension of their computations.

-The genes in a chromosonal genome may be thought of a discrete blocks of DNA, and thus labeled from $1$ to $n$ along the genome.
+The genes in a chromosomal genome may be thought of as discrete blocks of DNA, and thus labeled from $1$ to $n$ along the genome.
 During the process of evolution, the genes in a genome of one species might be rearranged via one or several operations and then appear in a different order (given by a permutation $\pi$) in the genome of a different species.
-By studying the number of operations required to transform the identity permutation into $\pi$ we may therefore get an estimate of how many mutations occured in the evolution of the second species from the first.
+By studying the number of operations required to transform the identity permutation into $\pi$ we may therefore get an estimate of how many mutations occurred in the evolution of the second species from the first.
 There are several different operations of interest, which we briefly survey in what follows.

-Of particular interest to the results of this paper is that in all of these operations, the class of permutations which can be obtained in at most $k$ operations from the identity is a polynomial permutation class, and its structural description, as $\Grid(\tilde{G})$ for a set $\tilde{G}$ of peg permutations, is routine to compute.
+In all of these operations, the class of permutations which can be obtained in at most $k$ operations away from the identity is a polynomial permutation class, and its structural description, as $\Grid(\tilde{G})$ for a set $\tilde{G}$ of peg permutations, is routine to compute.
 Thus using the Python package which implements the approach described in the previous section, we are able to automatically compute the polynomials enumerating these classes.
-The majority of these enumerations were not previously in the \OEISref --- the new sequences are those numbered \OEISlink{A228392}--\OEISlink{A228401}.
+The majority of these enumerations were not previously in the \OEISref.
+The new sequences are those numbered \OEISlink{A228392}--\OEISlink{A228401} and \OEISlink{A256181}.
+As observed by Kaiser and Klazar~\cite{kaiser:on-growth-rates:}, these polynomials have integer coefficients in the binomial coefficient basis, and we express them in this basis below.

 All of the operations we survey are based on the notion of a \emph{block}, which is a contiguous sequence of entries.
 The block transposition operation was introduced by Bafner and Pevzner~\cite{bafna:sorting-by-tran:}.
 In a single \emph{block transposition} one is allowed to interchange two adjacent blocks of a permutation.
 Thus we may change